SGNL Policy Snippet Reference

 Nodes

 Nodes describe the types of entities that will be described in your Policy Snippet Version.
-They directly reference entities that are synchronized from the various data sources and entities you have configured inside of SGNL.
+They directly reference entities that are synchronized from the various Systems of Record and entities you have configured inside of SGNL.

 It is useful to define Nodes when your Policy Snippet Version refers to specific entities as part of the snippet evaluation.
-For instance, if your Policy Snippet Version evaluates whether an Okta User is from the Engineering Department, use Nodes to specify the Okta User node.
+For instance, if your Policy Snippet Version evaluates whether an Okta User is from the Engineering Department, create a Node to specify the Okta User node.
 You can then use the attributeId from the Okta User node you’ve defined to specify a Condition that evaluates whether the user’s profile__department attribute is EqualTo Engineering.

-However, you do not need to define Nodes if your snippet evaluates whether a principal from any Data Source has privileged access to secure assets following your organizational naming convention (i.e. principalId starts with “privileged-user”).
+However, Nodes are optional; you do not need to define Nodes if your snippet evaluates whether a principal from any System of Record has privileged access to secure assets following your organizational naming convention (i.e. principalId starts with “privileged-user”).

-For example, you might want to use Nodes to reference user entities and group entities in the Policy Snippet Version you are creating from your Corporate Azure AD Tenant.
+For example, you might want to use Nodes to reference user entities and group entities in the Policy Snippet Version you are creating from your Okta Tenant.

 "nodes": [